-This is also supported by Mohd Anas & Norasmah, (2021) in their study, which states that selecting the right participants for a training program is crucial, besides providing selection criteria for participants.
-Therefore, institutions need to provide clear requirements and criteria for participants that align with the suitability of the target group, in order to be in line with the training objectives.
+This is also supported by Mohd Anas and Norasmah (2021) in their study, which states that selecting the right participants for a training programme is crucial, besides providing selection criteria for participants.
+Therefore, institutions need to provide clear requirements and criteria for participants that align with the suitability of the target group in order to be in line with the training objectives.

-The lack of trainers and experts to conduct training programs is also a challenge in managing a training program.
+The lack of trainers and experts to conduct training programmes is also a challenge in managing a training programme.
 Frequent turnover among officers responsible for training has led to this issue.
-Since the Train of Trainers is not systematically implemented, officers taking over these duties lack the necessary skills in handling training.
+Since the Training of Trainers programme is not systematically implemented, officers taking over these duties lack the necessary skills to handle training.
 The following are related narratives: